 As for those few times, the god decided to socialize, we luckily have the myths recorded.

 The Abduction of Persephone

-To begin, Hades was sick of the bachelor life.
+To begin, Hades was sick of the bachelor’s life.
 He had seen Persephone one day and was absolutely entranced by her, which led him to reach out to his little bro, Zeus.

-Thus, being the King of the Heavens and being Persephone’s dad, Zeus had final say no matter what Demeter’s wishes were.
-He encouraged Hades to abduct Persephone away to the Underworld when she was vulnerable, seperated from her mother and from her retinue of nymphs.
+Thus, being the King of the Heavens and being Persephone’s dad, Zeus had the final say no matter what Demeter’s wishes were.
+He encouraged Hades to abduct Persephone away to the Underworld when she was vulnerable, separated from her mother, and from her retinue of nymphs.